YD2023/ImplodsBeta/README.md

 * Debugging tools: Provides functions to test performance, print readable boards, and move lists for debugging purposes

 ## Video Demonstration
 Here is a demonstration of gameplay on the custom web front-end.
-I am continuing to work on the design as it is currently a bit rudimentary and hoping to integrate react for a more modern UI.
-Click on the thumbnail below! :
+I am continuing to work on the design, integrating react for a modern UI, as it is currently a bit rudimentary.
+However, it is fully functional and interactive!
+Click on the thumbnail below to see a demonstration :

 [![Watch the video](https://img.youtube.com/vi/CduDCnl6Pus/maxresdefault.jpg)](https://www.youtube.com/watch?v=CduDCnl6Pus)